 Grant funding is available for the majority of UK businesses

-Grant funding is available for all UK commercial EV chargepoint installations.
+Grant funding is available for all UK Work Place EV chargepoint installations.
 The Office for Zero Emission Vehicles (OZEV) runs a Workplace Charging Scheme offering eligible businesses a £350 grant per socket (up to a maximum of 40) to install EV charging at workplaces for staff and fleet vehicle use.

 The voucher-based scheme provides up to 75% support towards the purchase and installation cost of EV chargepoints.
 Funding is available to private businesses, charities and public sector organisations.